pytorch/pytorch.github.io/_posts/2022-1-19-quantization-in-practice.md

 featured-img: ''
 ---

-There are a few different ways to quantize your model with PyTorch.
-In this blog post, we'll take a look at how each technique looks like in practice.
-I will use a non-standard model that is not traceable, to paint an accurate picture of how much effort is really needed when quantizing your model.
+Quantization is a cheap and easy way to make your DNN run faster and with lower memory requirements.
+PyTorch offers a few different approaches to quantize your model.
+In this blog post, we'll lay a (quick) foundation of quantization in deep learning, and then take a look at how each technique looks like in practice.
+Finally we'll end with recommendations from the literature for using quantization in your workflows.

 <p align="center">
   <img src="/assets/images/quantization-practice/hero.gif" width="60%">